AI Workshop: learn to build apps with AI →

 Solution 2: Use Parentheses

-Declare one as let and use this syntax with parentheses (adding ; before them to prevent JS from having issues if you don’t use semicolons):
+Declare one as let and use this syntax with parentheses (adding ; before them to prevent issues when you don’t use semicolons):

 let one, two